Space elevator competitions: Space elevator challenge results

 Like many competitions modeled after the X prize, competitors have to meet a minimum baseline, and then prizes are awarded to the best entry that exceed that target.
 In 2005, there was only a climbing challenge, and none of the entrants met the minimum speed requirement of 1 m/s.
 Starting in 2006, Elevator:2010, sponsored by spaceward.org and NASA conducted a series of competitions.
 For 2006, the prize was increased, and the speed requirement dropped slightly to 50 meters in under a minute.
 13 teams entered, and one was able to climb the 50 meters in 58 seconds.
 In 2009 at Edwards Air Force Base, the challenge was climbing a 900 m tether, and one entry managed the feat several times, with a top speed of 3.5 m/s.
 NASA didn't renew their sponsorship after 2009, pending "further advancements in material science".

 The International Space Elevator Consortium was formed in 2008, and has held annual conferences.
 They announced a $10,000 Strong Tether Challenge competition for 2013.
 The Challenge was canceled for lack of competitors.
 The 2011, 2012, and 2013 ISEC conferences also featured FIRST-style High School robotics competitions for climbers. and occasional competitions.

 The Japan Space Elevator Association held a climbing competition in August 2013.
 Hot air balloons were used to hoist a tether, and Team Okusawa's entry succeeded in climbing to 1100 meters, and a team from Nihon University reached 1200 meters.
 (The sources are in Japanese.)

 The Japan Space Elevator Association held a climbing competition in August 2014.
 Hot air balloons were used to hoist both rope (11 mm) and ribbon (35 mm x 2 mm) to 200 m and 1200 m.
 Team Okusawa climbed to 1200 m and descended twice.
 Kanagawa University carried a 100 kg payload to 123 m on the 200 m ribbon.
 Kanagawa University's three teams climbed respectively to 1200 m (rope), 1150 m (rope) and 1100 m (ribbon).
-Munich University of Technology reached 1000 m (rope).
+Technical University of Munich reached 1000 m (rope).